ServerMod/SCPDiscord/README.md

 1. Install Node: https://nodejs.org/en/download/package-manager

-2. Download the SCPDiscordBot files and extract them anywhere you wish outside of the server directory.
+2. Download the SCPDiscordBot archive and extract them anywhere you wish outside of the server directory.

 3. Follow the bot config guide below.

 4. Run start.bat or start.sh to start the bot.
-Alternatively use `node DiscordBot.js` from commandline.
+Alternatively use `node .` from commandline while in that directory.
 The start.sh script starts the server in a screen so you can simply press `ctrl-A` `ctrl-d` to have it run in the background.
 For more info google `linux screen`.

 **Plugin:**